 - 1. Place the cursor on a route leg (a line that connects two waypoints); - 2.
 Call a contextual menu by pressing [ENTER] or a long tap; - 3.
-Select "Leg Autorouting".
+Select "Leg Dock-to-dock Autorouting".

-NOTE: You must have an up-to-date Navionics map to use Autorouting.
+NOTE: You must have an up-to-date Navionics map to use Dock-to-dock Autorouting.
 This option is not supported by C-Map maps.
 Please make sure that your route is within detailed chart coverage.

-NOTE: See section 7.7 of this user manual for accessing Autorouting settings, from the "General Settings" menu.
+NOTE: See section 7.7 of this user manual for accessing Dock-to-dock Autorouting settings, from the "General Settings" menu.